Noct-Luc/PROG_POE_Y2/README.md

 Version 0-19: Many bugs, hate REND

-Version 0-20: Rend will not be making it out alive
+Version 0-20: REND will not be making it out alive

+Version 0-21: Its done, I hope